 Bill has decades of experience in reliability engineering.
 He is also a pilot and pilot instructor.
 He’s passionate about helping to improve problems solving and preventing preventable mistakes.

 In his 2019 TEDxCasey talk Bill Holmes shares his passion for problem solving and our fast and slow thinking modes that explain why we sometimes make preventable mistakes.

 Unlike most engineers Bill has spent an unusual amount of time working to connect other engineers and people in industry to share learning and to adopt predictable processes.

 His built an international business called SIRF Roundtables to facilitate shared learning, industry bench marking and problem solving.
 Most recently he has focused his attention on the harm caused by preventable mistakes.

-His concern is that if failures requiring remedial work are allowed to fester and repeat within an organisation then valuable, finite resources are consumed leading to a shortage of labour leading to new errors and failures.
+His concern is that if failures requiring remedial work are allowed to fester and repeat within an organisation then valuable, finite resources are wasted and lives are put at risk.

 Elimination of repeating problems can only happen if the true causes of failure are treated.